zdnk/Authorized/README.md

 ## Mechanics

 `.deny` takes precedence before `.allow`.
-If any rule returns `.deny`, the authorization fails even if every other rule returns `.allow`.
+If any rule results in `.deny`, the authorization fails even if all other rules respond with `.allow`.

-If you are requesting authorization for instance of a resource, there needs to be at least one permission defined that takes the instance of that resource for that user.
+If you are requesting authorization for instance of a resource, there needs to be at least one permission/rule defined that takes the instance of that resource and instance of that user as parameters owtherwise the `Future` will fail with `NoInstancePermissionsDefinedError`.

 ## Usage